 5. Drivers of wind energy development

-This taxpayer support allows the wind company to sell the energy to utilities at a competitive price.
+This taxpayer/ratepayer support allows the wind company to sell the energy to utilities at a competitive price.

 In addition to selling the actual energy, the company may then sell an “equivalent” amount of renewable energy credits (RECs, or green tags) with which people can claim the alleged environmental benefit of or satisfy the obligation to buy wind energy even though everyone on the grid – or even on another grid – in fact used it equally.

-All of these schemes guarantee markets and large profits for developers.
+All of these schemes guarantee markets and large profits for developers and their investors.

 6. Social aspects of wind energy development

 When people are talking about changing the way we harness and use energy, industrial wind instead entrenches a centralized and inefficient system.
 When people are talking about reducing the burning of fossil fuels, industrial wind entrenches the grid’s dependence on them.
 When people are talking about moderating the corporate control of society, industrial wind entrenches the worst of predatory and crony capitalism that works to move more public money into private hands, transfering the common wealth of the many into the pockets of a few without regard for human, societal, or environmental cost.
 Big wind operates much like — and is often firmly embedded in — the military-industrial-banking complex subverting democracy and fairness by making politics a stepping stone to private riches, with the frisson of riding a wave of green-technology utopianism.
 Only those who have sworn allegiance to their program are citizens of their country.
 The rest of us are only resources to exploit and barriers to overcome.

 [ www.aweo.org ]